 TASTES OF HERZEGOVINA

 A good and quality wine with its taste, colour and bouquet is a real pleasure for the palate, eye and heart.
-It is a real pleasure to taste it together with finely prepared specialties of the Herzegovinian cuisine.
+It is a real pleasure to taste it together with finely prepared specialities of Herzegovinian cuisine.
 This is the top offer on our “wine route” through Herzegovina.
 Tasting of wines Žilavka and Blatina is expected in any Herzegovina winery.
-These are two best known sorts of wines of Herzegovina.
-Enjoy the simple village ambiance and preserved
+These are the two best-known sorts of wines of Herzegovina.
+Enjoy the simple village ambience and preserved environment.

 ADVENTURE ON THE RIVER